-The Prince William County Comprehensive Plan Proposed Sewer Project Map that illustrates this plan reflects existing sewer facilities and proposed facility improvements.
-The data shown on the map includes the range of pipe sizes already existing or planned by the Service Authority for that particular system or area.
+The Existing and Projected Sanitary Sewer Facilities Map (Figure 1) reflects existing sewer facilities and proposed facility improvements.
+The data shown on the map includes the range of pipe sizes planned by the Prince William County Service Authority for that particular system or area.